argorar/WebMConverter/README.md

 * 3nly

 ## Changelog
+#### Version 3.28.4
+* Fix extension change
+* Improve memory managment when a new video is imported
+* Improve arguments to use levels, dynamic and interpolation at once

 #### Version 3.28.3
 * Fix incorrect initial Resize value after do a Crop.
 See related [issue](https://github.com/argorar/WebMConverter/issues/48)
 * Fix incorrect initial Rate value